 The COVID-19 pandemic has had health, financial, and economic impacts across the world.
-Effective March 21, 2020, the United States and Canada enacted a joint initiative temporarily restricting all non-essential travel across the U.S/Canadian border.
+Effective March 21, 2020, the United States and Canada enacted a joint initiative temporarily restricting all non-essential travel across the U.S./Canadian border.
 On September 30, 2022, Canada dropped all remaining COVID border requirements.
-As of May 2023, the last border restriction that remained (all non-U.S. residents entering the U.S. via the land border must be vaccinated for COVID) was ended.
-The Authority has been designated as an essential business by both countries and all Authority staff are able to report to work and are not prevented from crossing the border to do so.
+As of May 2023, the last border restriction that remained (all non-U.S. residents entering the U.S. via the land border must be vaccinated for COVID) was lifted.

-While the type or possibility of any future travel restrictions are currently unknown, the Authority experienced traffic declines in 2021 as compared to 2020 in passenger crossings when the non-essential travel restrictions were put in place.
-In 2022, the Authority experienced a significant increase in passenger traffic to approximately 50% of pre-pandemic levels and in 2023, passenger traffic ended the year at approximately 85% of pre-pandemic levels.
-While it is believed that passenger traffic will return to pre-pandemic levels, it is unknown how long that may take and the Authority expects that current traffic levels may continue in 2024 and may impact toll and duty-free revenues.
+The Authority experienced traffic declines in 2020 and 2021 in passenger crossings when the non-essential travel restrictions were put in place.
+In 2022, the Authority experienced a significant increase in passenger traffic to approximately 50% of prepandemic levels.
+In 2023, passenger traffic ended the year at approximately 85% of pre-pandemic levels and in 2024, passenger traffic was 93% of pre-pandemic levels.
+While it is believed that passenger traffic will return to full pre-pandemic levels, it is unknown how long that may take and the Authority expects that current traffic levels may continue in 2025 and may impact toll and duty-free revenues.

-During the border restrictions imposed by the U.S and Canadian governments in response to the COVID-19 pandemic, both of the Authority's duty-free enterprise tenants experienced decreased sales since 2020 and were unable to make the minimum base rent payments as per their respective leases.
+During the time the border restrictions were imposed by the U.S. and Canadian governments in response to the COVID-19 pandemic, both of the Authority's duty-free enterprise tenants experienced decreased sales and were unable to make the minimum base rent payments as per their respective leases.

 The U.S. duty-free store remained open during the border restrictions (at reduced hours) and continued to pay a percentage of actual sales made each month as rent.
-In January 2023, the Authority and the US duty-free store operator agreed to a new lease amendment that establishes the repayment of the deferred rent from April 2020 through December 2022 at an interest rate of prime plus .25%.
+In January 2023, the Authority and the U.S. duty-free store operator agreed to a new lease amendment that establishes the repayment of the deferred rent from April 2020 through December 2022 at an interest rate of prime plus .25%.
 The amount deferred is the difference between the minimum rent (based on 2019 sales levels) and the amounts paid to the Authority.
-The U.S. duty-free store paid rent in accordance with the lease agreement during 2023.
+The U.S. duty-free store has paid rent in accordance with the lease agreement since 2023.

 The Canadian duty-free store closed in March 2020 and reopened in September 2021.
 Its deferral agreement expired July 31, 2020 and the Canadian duty-free lease is currently in default.
-Due to the default status, the Authority has recognized a \$6,754,000 bad debt allowance related to the deferred rent due by the Canadian duty-free operator.
+Due to the default status, the Authority has recognized a \$6,253,000 bad debt allowance related to the deferred rent due by the Canadian duty-free operator.

-Despite the loss of toll revenue and the deferral of the duty-free rent payments, at December 31, 2023 the Authority has sufficient reserves to pay debt service and meet its operating expenses.
-Assets include approximately \$105,000,000 of unrestricted cash, cash equivalents, and investments, representing nearly 3,000 days cash on hand.
+Despite the loss of toll revenue and the deferral of the duty-free rent payments, at December 31, 2024 the Authority has sufficient reserves to pay debt service and meet its operating expenses.
+Assets include approximately \$123,720,000 of unrestricted cash, cash equivalents, and investments, representing nearly 3,300 days cash on hand.

-As the recovery from the impact of the COVID-19 border restrictions continue, the Authority will closely monitor the impacts of any new restrictions on its operations, revenues, and liquidity.
-The Authority's 2024 budget was developed to include traffic at levels experienced in 2023 and more normalized expenses related to operations while continuing to implement fiscally conservative operating budgets where appropriate, and to continue to keep short-term operating and long-term capital expenses in line with budgeted revenues.
+As the recovery from the impact of the COVID-19 border restrictions continues, the Authority will closely monitor the impacts of any new economic policies on its operations, revenues, and liquidity.
+The Authority's 2025 budget was developed to include traffic at levels experienced in 2024 and more normalized expenses related to operations while continuing to implement fiscally conservative operating budgets where appropriate, and to continue to keep short-term operating and long-term capital expenses in line with budgeted revenues.

-CONTACT FOR AUTHORITY'S FINANCIAL MANAGEMENT
+CONTACT FOR THE AUTHORITY'S FINANCIAL MANAGEMENT